mayankrastogi/chess-rest-vap/README.md

 1. Log into a Linux/Mac machine that has QEMU and KVM installed and configured
 2. Open terminal and browse to the project directory
-3. Install `capstan` if you don't have it already
+3. Install [Capstan](https://github.com/cloudius-systems/capstan) if you don't have it already

     ```
     curl https://raw.githubusercontent.com/cloudius-systems/capstan/master/scripts/download | bash